The Virtual Currency Regulation Review: France

 - operation of a digital assets trading platform; and

 The PACTE Act chose to establish a regulatory approach based on optional licences as an incentive-based system.
 Any entity providing one of the above-mentioned services can apply for a DASP licence, but obtaining this licence is not mandatory.
 This system emphasises non-mandatory provisions to foster professionalism and promote sound market practices while avoiding restrictive frameworks that might deter innovation and diminish France's attractiveness.
-Licensed actors will be regarded as 'white-listed' and may use their licence as a marketing tool.
+Licensed actors will be regarded as being whitelisted and may use their licence as a marketing tool.

-On the other hand, licensed entities are subject to obligations equivalent to those of regulated investment services providers: they have to subscribe to professional liability insurance (or comply with capital requirements), possess secure and resilient IT systems and establish adequate policies to manage conflicts of interests.
+On the other hand, licensed entities are subject to obligations equivalent to those of regulated investment service providers: they have to subscribe to professional liability insurance (or comply with capital requirements), possess secure and resilient IT systems and establish adequate policies to manage conflicts of interests.
 In addition, depending on the regulated services they intend to provide, licensed DASPs will have to comply with additional requirements.
-For example, licensed custodians will be required to establish a custody policy, ensure that they are always able to return the cryptoassets or the keys to their clients (or both) and implement segregated accounts.45
+For example, licensed custodians will be required to establish a custody policy, ensure that they are always able to return the cryptoassets or the keys to their clients (or both) and implement segregated accounts.49

-Anti-money laundering requirements will also apply to digital assets service providers that obtained the optional licence.
+Anti-money laundering requirements will also apply to digital asset service providers that obtained the optional licence.
 Although obtaining a DASP licence will mostly serve as a marketing tool, licensed entities will also be granted the following benefits:

 - they will not be arbitrarily forbidden from opening a bank account and accessing basic banking services (see Section X); and

 The licence or registration granted by the AMF has no extraterritorial effect.
 As this regulatory framework is unique to France, there is no passporting regime applicable to DASPs.
+As at June 2021, there are 17 registered DASPs, including most of the major French digital asset startups (Coinhouse, LGO, SheeldMarket, Paymium, Just Mining) and several foreign actors (Bitpanda, Litebit).

 Regulation of miners

 Miners of cryptocurrencies are not subject to any specific regulatory regime.
-The French mining industry is almost non-existent, as electricity prices have been too high to make mining profitable in the past few years.48 However, many individuals mine cryptocurrencies as a hobby or a side job.
+The French mining industry is almost non-existent, as electricity prices have been too high to make mining profitable in the past few years.51 However, many individuals mine cryptocurrencies as a hobby or a side job.

-A parliamentary report of 30 January 2019 on virtual currencies49 suggested that French miners be legally included in the list of 'electro-intensive industries', and thus exempted from the domestic tax on final electricity consumption (TICFE).
+A parliamentary report of 30 January 2019 on virtual currencies52 suggested that French miners be legally included in the list of 'electro-intensive industries', and thus exempted from the domestic tax on final electricity consumption (TICFE).
 This exemption could lower electricity costs by a third, thus making France more attractive for miners.
-However, the environmental impact of cryptocurrency mining has been widely criticised recently, and it seems unlikely that the government will take the risk of granting these benefits to cryptocurrency miners.
+However, the environmental impact of cryptocurrency mining has been widely criticised recently and it seems unlikely that the government will take the risk of granting these benefits to cryptocurrency miners.

 Regulation of issuers and sponsors